Does ignoring 51 percent of the population a good business strategy?

-As shops complain about their ability to attract good talent, and pay higher and higher wages for valued employees, are they blinded to the female marketplace ?
+As shops complain about their ability to attract good talent and pay higher and higher wages for valued employees, are they blind to the female marketplace?

 This article is not intended to be a public reckoning that we need to do a better job in attracting female workers, but it is a clear admonition that it is good business sense to understand that 51 percent of the workforce is not being explored for fresh new technician talent.